Mig-uel/Bonjour/README.md

 </p>

 # API
-We are using three API's for this project.
+We are using four API's for this project.
 1. [OpenWeather](https://openweather.org/) - for the weather
 2. [Zen Quotes](https://zenquotes.io/) - for the quotes
 3. [RapidAPI](https://rapidapi.com/Gramzivi/api/covid-19-data/) - for the Coronavirus disease statistics